Automobile Club of America: Feud with AAA

+Post-1908

+In 1909, after the number of members looking for garage space doubled, the club built an addition on West 55th Street.
+By 1910, membership in the club was up to 1,000.
+In 1923, however, the club sold the complex and the original buildings were converted to other uses before being torn down in 2008.

 The club relocated to the former Fisk-Harkness townhouse at 12 East 53rd Street and separately negotiated blocks of space in garages around Manhattan.
 The Fisk–Harkness House had 28000 ft2, which represented an increase of 8000 ft2 over the club's existing space in the automobile district south of Columbus Circle.
 Furthermore, 12 East 53rd Street was close to several other clubhouses along Fifth Avenue, including those of the University Club, Union Club, Calumet Club, Knickerbocker Club, and Metropolitan Club.
 The Club received a $190,000 mortgage on the new building in early 1924.
 After undergoing $100,000 worth of renovations, the clubhouse was dedicated in April 1925.
 The clubhouse was among the locations where New York license plates were distributed.
 Events hosted at the house included a luncheon with a League of Nations Non-Partisan Association official, an annual session of the National Highway Traffic Administration, as well as bridge games and tea dances.
+In the 1920s, the ACA quietly rejoined the AAA.

+Decline and demise

 The club had a peak membership of 6,000, but following the Great Depression in the United States, several thousand members left the club.
 As a result, in January 1932, the Automobile Club's governors voted to dissolve the club.
 The East 53rd Street building was placed for sale at a foreclosure auction that August, and it was sold to the Mutual Life Insurance Company of New York for $50,000.
 The building was later renovated into the showroom of art dealer Symons Galleries in 1938.